Granite Belt unallocated surface water release (Accommodation Creek and Pike Creek)

 This water has been accounted for in the water planning process and is therefore within the sustainable limits for extraction from the system during the times of water flow.

-To discuss the tender process with us, phone 13 74 68 or email email@example.com.
+To discuss this, or any other unallocated water release process, phone 13 74 68 or email firstname.lastname@example.org.

 - Read about water planning in the Border Rivers and Moonie water plan area.